KitchenAid Go Cordless Hand Blender Blender Review

 Differences Between Sizes And Variants

-This blender comes in 'Matte Black' and is sold with or without the battery included.
+This blender comes in 'Matte Black' and 'Porcelain White' and is sold with or without the battery included.
 You can see the label for the unit we tested here.
 Since the batteries are interchangeable between the six appliances in the lineup, you may want to buy it without the battery if you already own another 'KitchenAid Go' product.
 The battery is also sold separately if you want an extra or want to replace yours.

 The KitchenAid Go Cordless Hand Blender is a battery-powered hand blender that comes with a pan guard, beaker, and storage lid.
 It makes a smoother blend with fibrous ingredients compared to other cordless immersion blenders like the Cuisinart Smart Stick Cordless Hand Blender, KitchenAid KHBBV53, and Crux Artisan Series Cordless Immersion Blender, so it can make smoother soups with veggies like kale and broccoli.
 Its battery is removable and can be used with other KitchenAid Go appliances, including a personal blender and coffee grinder.
 However, unlike many immersion blenders, it doesn't come with a whisk attachment for making whipped cream or mixing salad dressing.